 - Money Market Funds (Geldmarktfonds): Fund that invests in fixed-term deposits and bonds, all of which will come due in less than 12 months.

 So, what do you need to open to start investing in Germany?
 The two important things you need before you can start investing is a

-Broker : A brokerage institution which acts as an intermediary between the you and the exchange.
-Normally, any Broker is alright as long as they It is prefered that you select a German broker since they know the German regulations and provide annual statements which is useful when filing your tax returns.
+- Broker: A brokerage institution which acts as an intermediary between you and the exchange.
+Normally, any Broker is alright as long as they.
+It is prefered that you select a German broker since they know the German regulations and provide annual statements which are useful when filing your tax returns.